minvws/nl-kat-coordination/docs/source/utilities/community.rst

 openKAT_install.sh
 ------------------

 `openKAT_install.sh </utilities/scripts/openKAT_install.sh>`_ installs OpenKAT on Debian 11 or 12, following the steps of the Debian install manual.
-Before running the script, edit it to specify the version of OpenKAT you want to run.
+Use the script as follows:

+Change the permissions on the file to 750: wget <link to file chmod 750 openKAT_install.sh

+usage:
+./openKAT_install.sh [debian version] [openkat version] [no_super_user]

+Parameters:
+debian version: mandatory parameter, currently version 11 or 12 are supported openKAT version: mandatory parameter, e.g. 1.10.0
+no_super_user: optional parameter used for re-installs only

+Example for initial install of KAT version 1.10.0 on Debian 11 (create including the super user):
+./openKAT_install.sh 11 1.10.0

+and re-installing KAT version 1.10.0rc1 without super user account on Debian 12:
+./openKAT_install.sh 12 1.10.0rc1 no_super_user

 openKAT_update.sh
 -----------------